-Return to the Home Menu, then navigate to the FM > Processing > Processing menu.
+Return to the Home Menu, then navigate to the AM > Processing menu.
 Select Load Preset to choose one of the factory presets.
-"Rustonium 5B" is the default preset and provides a well-balanced sound with competitive loudness, suitable for nearly any format.
-However, we suggest you audition all of the factory presets to get a feel for each of them.
+We suggest you audition all of the factory presets to get a feel for each of them.

-• Note: Omnia.7 contains a relay-bypass feature that allows unprocessed audio to pass directly through the unit to prevent complete loss of audio (dead air) any time the software is not active.
+Omnia.7 contains a relay-bypass feature that allows unprocessed audio to pass directly through the unit to prevent complete loss of audio (dead air) any time the software is not active.
 This includes when the unit loses power, is in the start-up process, or must re-initialize its software after applying certain user-initiated configuration changes.